Yahoo salvages Verizon deal with $350 million discount

 Because most people already have smartphones, wireless carriers such as Verizon have turned to price cuts and promotions to lure customers from each other.
 Under pressure, Verizon even restored unlimited data plans this month, robbing it of revenue from monster-size data plans.

 Instead, Verizon is trying to make money off the hours people spend gazing at their phones.
 It bought AOL for $4.4 billion in 2015 for its advertising technology.
-Verizon now wants to bolster that with Yahoo's technology, as well as its more than 1 billion users and popular websites devoted to sports, finance, entertainment and news.
+Verizon now wants to bolster that with Yahoo's technology, as well as its many users and popular websites devoted to sports, finance, entertainment and news.

 ———

-AP Technology Writer Tali Arbel in New York contributed to this story.
+AP Business Writer Damian Troise in New York contributed to this story.
+Michael Liedtke reported from San Francisco.